tlee753/tlee753.github.io/_posts/2016-5-17-First-Post.md

 ---
 layout: post
-title: Hello World
+title: Day 1 Mexico
 ---

-This is a testing post to see if things are working correctly.
-Hope this shows up!!! :)
+Brace yourself, posts are coming, and I'll be cleaning this up soon!!! :) Thanks for hanging in there.